 disclosures are handled and investigated by qualified staff.

 Whistleblowers can be assured that any information released in breach of this Policy will be treated seriously and may result in disciplinary action, including dismissal.
 A breach of this Policy may in certain circumstances also result in criminal sanctions.
-Whistleblowers should report any suspected or actual breaches of confidentiality to Envato's General Counsel at [email protected].
+Whistleblowers should report any suspected or actual breaches of confidentiality to Envato's Chief Financial Officer at [email protected].

 injuring an employee in their employment, (e.g. not giving an employee legal entitlements such as pay or leave);